 - An opportunity to find out more about the regulations, standards and requirements for data management that are applied to clinical trials at UoB.

-- Gisbert Kapp Lecture Theatre, In person event, Room N225, Zoom - registration required
+- 52 Pritchatts Road - Lecture Theatre 1 (G16), In person event, Zoom - registration required

 - Campus location to be confirmed prior to the event - please register to be informed, In person event, Zoom - registration required